-RULE 13 - ARABIAN/HALF ARABIAN HORSE DIVISION
+RULE 13 - ARABIAN/HALF ARABIAN HORSEDIVISION

 - 1. All classes must be conducted under -AHA Breed Rules, EXCEPT: - a.
 B-System shows may offer combined Arabian/Half-Arabian classes. - b.
 When a B-System show offers separate classes for Arabians and Half-Arabians, and either/both have fewer than three (3) entries, the classes may be then combined for points to count. - 2.
 Chaps are not required in B-System shows in Arabian Western Pleasure classes. - 3.
 In Hunter attire, coats must be darker than the breeches or jodhpurs.
 Ornamentation other than a stock or lapel pin, tie, clip or tack, or monogram is not allowed on any item of attire. - 4.
 Must remain mounted until clearing the arena. - 5.
-In Halter and In Hand classes, the following will be cause for elimination: - a.
-Applying a product to a horse's hoof to hide or conceal a conformation defect.
-Only clear or transparent products may be used on the hooves.
-Hoof black/brown is not allowed. - b.
-Removal of eyelashes. - c.
-Changing the natural color of the mane and/or tail. - 6.
-In Halter and In Hand classes, the entry must be penalized for: - a.
-Balding the area around the eyes, proximal to the muzzle and nostrils. - b.
-Excessive amounts of oil, grease or other substances so as to cause an unnatural appearance. - c.
-Excessive use of the whip or actions that may disturb other entries. - 7.
 In Halter and In Hand classes, a suitable head stall (with or without a bit) equipped with a throatlatch OR a leather stable halter is mandatory.